Cafe and Bars

 Pump Street Bakery

-Pump Street Bakery are famous for their real bread.
-They also serve wonderfully inventive dishes and, of course, real tea.
+Pump Street Bakery are famous for their real bread and chocolate.
+They also serve wonderfully inventive dishes and, of course, rare tea.

 1 Pump Street, Orford, Suffolk, IP12 2LZ